Adelaide City Deal

 - Support growth of South Australia’s skilled workforce and industries at the forefront of innovation and cutting edge technologies; and

 - Support cultural and environmental projects in Adelaide’s suburbs through new facilities and technology that grow the local tourism sector.

 City Deal Partners are now delivering our commitments under the Deal.
 The Implementation Plan released on 14 November 2019 sets out key milestones for projects, timeframes and who will be responsible for delivery.

-The First Annual Progress Report for the City Deal will be released in the first half of 2020.
+The First Annual Progress Report for the City Deal will be released in mid 2020.

 Adelaide City Deal signed

 Annual Progress Report